goshacodes/backstub/README.md

 ### Basic Stubs

-Should be mixed with your test-suite, to provide clean-up API
+Should be mixed with your test-suite, to provide clean-up API if you create your stubs per suite

 ```scala 3
 package backstub